CartoDB/airship/packages/components/src/components/as-stacked-bar-widget/README.md

 Each element corresponds to a column and consists of a `category` string that labels the column and an object containing the values of each rectangle in the column.

-Each key in the `values` object will be displayed using the same column in every column.
+Each key in the `values` object will be displayed using the same color in every column.
 Positive values will be stacked in alphabetical order on the top of the zero-axis while negative values will be stacked below the zero axis in reverse alphabetical order.

 ```code
 lang: javascript